apache/sedona/docs/community/rule.md

 The following sections brief the workflow of how to complete a contribution.

-## Pick / Annouce a task using JIRA
+## Pick / Announce a task using JIRA

 It is important to confirm that your contribution is acceptable.
 You should create a JIRA ticket or pick an existing ticket.
 A new JIRA ticket will be automatically sent to `dev@sedona.apache.org`